Dog Cremation Cost: Complete 2026 Guide

 Across the U.S., private dog cremation costs $150–$350 depending on size and region.
 Communal cremation typically runs $50–$150.
 Aquamation, where available, falls between $200 and $450.

-Only with private (sometimes called individual) cremation.
-Communal cremation processes multiple pets at once, and ashes are not returned.
-IAOPCC-certified providers follow strict chain-of-custody protocols you can ask about.
+Only with private (individual) cremation.
+Communal cremation processes multiple pets together, and ashes are not returned.

 Typically 5–10 business days.
 Some providers offer 48-hour express service for an additional fee, often $50–$100.